SkynetLabs/skynet-workshop/README.md

 ## Step 3B: HNS

+TODO

+- Need to make sure the registry URL points to the webpage

 Now that we have the code updating the user's information in SkyDB, we want to be able to easily see those updates.
 This is where Handshake domains come in.
 Let's see how we would link this user's data with an HNS domain.